-The Board may, in conformity with the provisions of Article 4.814 of the Comprehensive Zoning Ordinance, 4264 M.C.S. as amended, reverse or affirm wholly or partly, or may modify the order, requirement, decision, or determination appealed from and may make such order, requirement, decision, or determination as ought to be made, and to that end shall have all the powers of the Director of the Department of Safety and Permits.
+The Board may, in conformity with the provisions of Article 4, Section 4.8 of the Comprehensive Zoning Ordinance, reverse or affirm wholly or partly, or may modify the order, requirement, decision, or determination appealed from and may make such order, requirement, decision, or determination as ought to be made, and to that end shall have all the powers of the Director of the Department of Safety and Permits.
 The concurring vote of four (4) members of the Board shall be necessary to reverse any order, requirement, decision or determination of the Director of Safety and Permits, or to decide in favor of the applicant on any matter, or to effect any variance of such ordinance.